dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

 ## Get the Entity Framework Core runtime

-To add EF Core to an application, you install the NuGet package for the database provider you want to use.
+To add EF Core to an application, install the NuGet package for the database provider you want to use.

 You won't need to install the in-memory and SQL Server providers if you are building an ASP.NET Core application.
 Those providers, as well as the EF Core runtime, are included in current versions of ASP.NET Core.